SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/01-Thymeleaf.md

         <td th:text="${s.age}"></td>
 </tr>
 ```
-The `th:` construction is the most commonly used because very often iteration over collection is needed when there is more than one record.
+The `th:` construction is the most commonly used because very often there is more than one record and iteration over is needed.

 We can attach the object to the parent element: